kalekdev/uni/semester-1/lineare-algebra/notes.typ

 _Eigenvectors_ - Vectors which a linear transformation scales onto the original line it spans.\
 _Eigenvalues_ - The corresponding scalar by which a set of eigenvectors is multiplied by.\
 _Eigenspace_ - The space containing all eigenvectors for a given eigenvalue - $"Span"{x | A x = lambda x}$
+_Spectrum_ - The set of eigenvalues of a matrix.

 These are very important when analyzing the effects of linear transformations without a standard basis.
 For example one can find the axis of a rotation of an arbitrary 3D rotation (vectors with eigenvalue 1).
 LTD: Possible applications